 A newer method of natural gas extraction called hydraulic fracturing, or fracking, has been the object of praise, development, and investment over the last decade, as well as the object of controversy.

-Traditional oil tankers drilling oil beneath the ocean floor are frequently responsible for major ecological disasters, such as the well-known Exxon Valdez and Deepwater Horizon oil spill.
-However, smaller oil spills and explosions are also a common occurrence, causing worker deaths as well as damage to wildlife and marine habitats.
+Traditional oil tankers drilling oil beneath the ocean floor are frequently responsible for major ecological disasters, such as the well-known Exxon Valdez and the Deepwater Horizon oil spill.
+However, smaller oil spills and explosions are also common occurrences, causing worker deaths as well as damage to wildlife and marine habitats.

 Recent incidents include oil tanker fires and natural gas explosions in Gillette, Wyoming; Durham, North Carolina; and Noble County, Ohio; and an 88-ton oil spill near Papua New Guinea which began in early February when a carrier ship ran aground and continued to leak for two months.